sunnybeta/one4all/oops/readme.md

 ### Overriding

-When a method in the childfrom the parent class with the same name and signature is inherited and modified in the child class, this is known as *function overriding*.
+When a method in the subclass with the same name and signature as its method from the superclass is inherited and modified in the child class, this is known as *function overriding*.

 ```java
 class Overriding {